jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 ### Ordinary Linear Regression

-Ordinary linear regression takes equation (1) and finds optimal values for $(\beta, \sigma)$ by minimizing the distance between the estimated value of $y$, and the true value of $y$.
+Ordinary linear regression takes equation [(1)](#regression-model) and finds optimal values for $(\beta, \sigma)$ by minimizing the distance between the estimated value of $y$, and the observed value of $y$.

-We can use the optimal parameter values to calculate the slopes of the regression lines for countries inside and outside of Africa, then compare the slopes.
+Below is an implementation of the model in Sklearn and a plot of the regression lines for European and non-European nations.

 &nbsp;